-- To outline an overview of exploratory data analysis. - To implement data cleaning and preparation techniques. - To perform descriptive statistics and data visualization techniques to present insights from the data. - To apply univariate, bivariate, multivariate, correlation, and time series data exploration and analysis techniques - To use dimensionality reduction techniques for simplifying complex datasets and visualizing highdimensional data.
+- Outline an overview of exploratory data analysis. - Implement data cleaning and preparation techniques. - Perform descriptive statistics and data visualization techniques to present insights from the data. - Apply univariate, bivariate, multivariate, correlation, and time series data exploration and analysis techniques - Use dimensionality reduction techniques for simplifying complex datasets and visualize highdimensional data.

-- a.
-Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - b.Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - c.
-Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations. - d.Conduct Investigations of Complex Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions. - e.
+PO1.
+Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.

+PO2.
+Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

+PO3.
+Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

+PO4.
+Conduct Investigations of Complex Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.

+PO5.
 Modern Tool Usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.

+PO6 Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.
+PO7 Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.

+PO8 Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.

+PSO2.
+To create, select, and apply appropriate techniques, resources, modern engineering and business tools including prediction and data analytics to complex engineering activities and business solutions.

-- 1. Understand the fundamentals of exploratory data analysis. - 2.
-Implement the data cleaning and preparation techniques. - 3.
+- 1. Analyze the fundamentals of exploratory data analysis - 2.
+Apply the data cleaning and preparation techniques on the provided dataset. - 3.
 Apply advanced data visualization techniques to explore complex relationships and patterns in the data. - 4.
-Analyze and interpret relationships between variables using EDA analysis techniques to gain insights into complex data patterns. - 5.
+Analyze the relationships between variables using EDA analysis techniques to gain insights into complex data patterns. - 5.
 Apply dimensionality reduction techniques, such as Principal Component Analysis (PCA), to simplify complex datasets and extract essential features.

 CO No PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2

-1 3 2 3 3 3
+1 3 2 3 3 3 2 2 2 - - - - - 3

-2 2 2 2 3 3
+2 2 2 2 3 3 2 2 2 - - - - - 2

-3 2 3 2 2 3
+3 2 3 2 2 3 2 2 2 - - - - - 2

-4 2 2 2 2 3
+4 2 2 2 2 3 2 2 2 - - - - - 2

-5 2 2 3 2 1
+5 2 2 3 2 1 2 2 2 - - - - - 3